adonisjs/lucid/README.md

 SQL ORM for AdonisJS built on top of Knex.
 Comes with a db query builder, Active record ORM, migrations, seeders and model factories.

 ## Official Documentation
-The documentation is available on the [AdonisJS website](https://docs.adonisjs.com/guides/database/introduction)
+The documentation is available on the [Lucid website](https://lucid.adonisjs.com/docs/introduction)

 ## Contributing
 One of the primary goals of AdonisJS is to have a vibrant community of users and contributors who believes in the principles of the framework.